 While every business is unique, many of the challenges they face are predictable.
 So this list features books that address fundamental insights that can benefit every CEO, founder, or entrepreneur.
 By reading each one, you’ll be better prepared to make the most of future business opportunities while avoiding potential pitfalls.

-The resource is for founders, CEOs, investors, or anyone else that plans to have a long career in business.
-If you’re interested in the best business books for related topics, I have lists that focus on leadership, entrepreneurship, digital marketing, and more.
+If you’re interested in some of the best business books for closely related topics, check out my lists on leadership, entrepreneurship, digital marketing, and more.

 1. The Lean Startup by Eric Ries

 While this book is geared towards startups, it addresses an issue that is common across many businesses.
 Teams often invest their time and energy into a new product or service before validating the idea with potential customers.
 And this often results in a lot of wasted time, energy, and money on a solution that fails to attract customers.